AllonKleinLab/paper-data/Tallapragada_Cambra_2021/README.md

 Packages not included in the anaconda installation of python, that must be separately installed, to perform the entire analysis for the mouse intestinal organoid data (GEO:GSE164368):

-Scanpy (Single-Cell Analysis in Python): https://scanpy.readthedocs.io/en/stable/installation.html Scrublet (Single-Cell Remover of Doublets): https://github.com/allonkleinlab/scrublet
+Scanpy (Single-Cell Analysis in Python): https://scanpy.readthedocs.io/en/stable/installation.html <br>
+Scrublet (Single-Cell Remover of Doublets): https://github.com/allonkleinlab/scrublet <br>

 All input files used to generate single cell RNA sequencing data analysis are provided in this directory, together with the GEO files.